-The FMA specification unites existing Distributed Access Architecture (DAA) solutions and provides a flexible framework to combine and manage Remote-PHY (R-PHY) and Remote MAC-PHY (R-MAC-PHY).
-FMA extends beyond DAA by adding elements of virtualization, and more specifically, software-defined networking and network function virtualization.
+The FMA specification unites existing Distributed Access Architecture (DAA) solutions and provides a flexible framework to combine and manage Remote-PHY (R-PHY) and Remote MACPHY (R-MACPHY).
+The FMA extends beyond DAA by adding elements of virtualization, and more specifically, software-defined networking and network function virtualization.

 Virtualization is essential for FMA, and is a key step to lay a reliable foundation for network convergence.
 For example, adding PON and mobile services to existing DOCSIS services.
 Below are some of the key items that FMA defines:

-MAC Network Element: these are edge devices such as Remote PHY devices (RPD) and Remote MAC-PHY devices (RMD), both with Ethernet backhauling and RF interfaces to interconnect with the HFC network.
+The MAC Network Element: these are edge devices such as remote PHY devices (RPD) and remote MACPHY devices (RMD), both with Ethernet backhauling and RF interfaces to interconnect with the HFC network.
 Additionally, a virtual Core (vCore) is a MAC network element (MAC-NE).

-MAC Manager: the orchestrator of network elements, such as the RMD, and is also used for streaming telemetry.
+The MAC Manager: The mac manager orchestrates of network elements, such as the RMD, and is also used for streaming telemetry.
 Northbound has NETCONF capabilities and southbound to the network elements uses RESTCONF and YANG.
 A vCore can contain MAC Manager capabilities.